startxfr/helm-repository/charts/mydemo/README.md

 # Helm-chart STARTX : mydemo

-This helm chart must have a description
+This helm chart have a manual description

 ## Install the repository